james-gould/stackoverflow-careers/README.md

 JSDocs have been added to exposed API endpoints, any further issues please feel free to open up an issue on the [Github repository](https://github.com/james-gould/stackoverflow-careers/issues)

+# Changelog

+**v1.1** - Implemented HTML character encoding to allow searches contained special characters.
+This means you won't be receiving results for `C` when you search for `C#`.
+Nifty!

 # Outstanding issues

 - I'm aware that the output for the main job listing is full of HTML tags.
 I'm looking for a way to solve this ASAP (read: not in the quickest, most horrendous way possible) and I'm open to suggestions.